Empire Theory, Part II: Power Dynamics

 Decentralized declining empire

 In a decentralized declining empire, the central power is failing and isn’t strong enough to keep middle powers coordinated.
 In particular, it isn’t strong enough to prevent their growth.
 The empire is fragmenting, with no clear successor to the dying high.
 This type of empire can be discerned by observing an empire that is shrinking and has significant parts breaking off and becoming independent.
+The Zhou Dynasty of ancient China maintained ritual importance long after it lost effective control; as coordination between their nominal vassals who each grew more powerful broke down so too did the unity of China, giving way to the Warring States Period, where these states would contest each other seemingly without limit.

-The landscape of power and coordination are intimately interwoven.
+The landscapes of power and coordination are intimately interwoven.
 Patterns of alliances and rivalries come through necessity to define who we coordinate with and why.
 No matter what goals we pursue, we face this reality of power, and so must understand and account for it.

 We explored a classification system for the power of individuals and institutions, pairing it with an overview of the dynamics that play out between these classes.
 This analysis allows us to take several important steps.
-We can diagnose the current landscape of an institution and the state of coordination dynamics within it, predict with reasonable confidence the effects of various actions and strategies on a given empire.
-Finally, we can track on relations between the powers in an empire to accurately predict where in the life cycle of institutions the empire falls.
+We can diagnose the current landscape of an institution and the state of coordination dynamics within it, and predict with reasonable confidence the effects of various actions and strategies on a given empire.
+Finally, we can track relations between the powers in an empire to accurately predict where in the life cycle of institutions the empire falls.

-The best way to win at adversarial encounters then, is to focus energy on building out cooperative ones.
+The best way to win at adversarial encounters, then, is to focus energy on building out cooperative ones.
 In the long run, acquiring power and empowering others is mutually reinforcing rather than mutually exclusive.
 Something to keep in mind.